RSHKwee/Aggregator/README.md

 Aggregator is used by the following projects:
 ![Dependencies](./dependency-graph.png)

+This repository consists of:
+- Buildtools, these are a common library for InnoSetup scripts and some script files.
+- A JRE which is included in the installer.

 Some Maven commands (cheatsheet):
 - mvn clean install
   voor bouwen en run tests ook al falen enkele.....